 Recently a 20-something granddaughter and I had a long conversation about the choices she has and how she will make them.
 She spoke of her job that she loves, the co-workers who have become real friends, her pride in the quality of the product.
-It provides well for her, except she knows the job now and the challenge is no longer there.
+It provides well for her.
+Seemingly perfect, except she knows the job now and the challenge is no longer there.
 Should she try something else?

 I thought of my father’s answer when I asked him what he thought I should major in.
 First he said, “Take pre-med.
 Can’t hurt.
 Might help.”
 The following year, when I got a D in a five-hour chemistry class, he said, “Do what you love.
 The money will follow.”
 I majored in psychology and have been glad ever since.
 Worked in the psych department at University of Oregon, taught at Sarah Dix Hamlin School in San Francisco, loved bringing up four sons while I held a copy of Gesell and Ilg (child development resource) in the other hand, led troubled tutorial students to success, wrote some books, shared my enthusiasm for writing in Saturday workshops.
 Psych helped.